mrbusche/matthewbusche.com/_posts/2018-01-11-what-ldap-groups-am-i-in.md

     net user mrbusche /domain

 Keep in mind this will run against your current domain on your computer, so if you&#8217;re a VPN user this may not work correctly if you&#8217;re computer domain is not your companies LDAP domain

+If you need more details and are the logged in user you can also run the following.
+This provides a lot more detail and the ldap groups aren't split into two columns where you potentially can't see the full name.

+    gpresult /user mrbusche /r